Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 <br/>

-Here is the Data Prep Job UI from this [Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines to download a 400 million images.
+The Data Prep Job UI from the [LAION 400M Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines to download 400 million images in only 2 hours.

 </div>